guolingbing/NeoEA/README.md

 ## Introduction

-This project is based on [OpenEA](https://github.com/nju-websoft/OpenEA).
+This repository is the official implementation of *Understanding and Improving Knowledge Graph Embedding for Entity Alignment, ICML 2022*.

 Please see the paper [A Benchmarking Study of Embedding-based Entity Alignment for Knowledge Graphs](http://www.vldb.org/pvldb/vol13/p2326-sun.pdf) (VLDB 2020) for dataset details.

 ## Dependencies

+This project is based on [OpenEA](https://github.com/nju-websoft/OpenEA).
 We did not add additional packages compared with the original OpenEA project.

 ## Example

-We provide an example based on jupyter notebook, please see:
+We provide an example of jupyter [notebook](https://github.com/guolingbing/NeoEA/blob/main/run/main_from_notebook.ipynb).

-./run/main_from_notebook.ipynb

 ## Quick Start